jeremyprice/game/readme.md

     -exp (experience): Allows player to level up.
 Gained by killing mobs.  (future).
     -name.
     -ap (action points): Used in combat to control turns.
 Influenced by agility.
+    -roomCt (room count): Number of rooms the player has entered this game.
+Used to to give a chance to find the end.
+Incrimented in room.map.enter()

 - Equipment
 - Inventory